Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Preston Mill (Lallybroch) is another historic site near Edinburgh that was used during the filming of Outlander.
 The mill is managed by the National Trust for Scotland who have restored the water wheel and Dutch-style doocot (used to keep pigeons) back to their former glory and it’s now a popular attraction.

 Preston Mill portrayed part of the Lallybroch estate in season one as well as a courtroom where Geillis Duncan and Claire were accused of witchcraft.
+You’ll find more information about it in The Complete Guide to Preston Mill.

 The Reaper Tall Ship (Cristabel).
 When Jamie and Claire board the Cristabel on their way to France the vessel they sail on is actually moored up in the small fishing village of Anstruther on the eastern coastline of the historic Kingdom of Fife.